zkamvar/isc-proposal/isc-proposal.md

 Are there tools or tech that don't exist that will be produced to facilitate the project?
 -->

+All tools and technology are publicly and freely available for the project.
+Primary development is to take place on Zhian N. Kamvar's work computer, continuous integration on MacOS, Windows, and Ubuntu platforms will take place on GitHub actions.
+Provisioning and generation of components needed for dynamic lesson content will take place on GitHub actions.
+Blog posts will be hosted on The Carpentries website, hosted by AWS.

 ### Funding

 <!--